Starkville is home to more than

 spent completing the PhD research, writing, and defending the dissertation.

-The Early Entry Program is a unique program
+The Early Entry Program is a

-Students who have an interest in veterinary
+into the CVM.
+Students who have an interest in veterinary medicine and meet

-Early Entry Program.
+Program.
 If a student is accepted into this program, he/she begins

 undergraduate work at MSU after high school graduation, and completes the first